 Onboarding is a critical part of making sure that new employees have the tools they need to be successful.
 It also helps them feel supported and connected during their first few weeks on the job.
 That's why so many companies are now using onboarding buddies or buddy programs to make sure their new hires get off on the right foot.

 One of the biggest challenges that new employees face is feeling like they’re a part of the team.
-An onboarding buddy can help with this by introducing you to more senior members of your team, letting you know about company events, and helping you get connected with other people that have been in the organization for longer.
+An onboarding buddy can help with this by introducing you to more senior team members, letting you know about company events, and allowing you to get connected with other people who have been in the organization for longer.

 It is also important for new hires to feel comfortable asking their manager questions about how things are done at your company.
-An onboarding buddy can help give context on what might seem like an odd or inconsistent practice, explain why things are done a certain way (even if it seems bizarre), and provide advice on navigating situations where things aren't working out as expected.
+An onboarding buddy can help give context on what might seem like an odd or inconsistent practice, explain why things are done a certain way (even if it seems bizarre), and advise navigating situations where things aren't working out as expected.